adityasissodiya/campuspodcastlite/README.md

 ## Project Overview

-**Media Streaming Lite** is a teaching project for a 10-week professional course.
 Your goal is to implement a minimal but realistic **audio streaming platform** suitable for a campus podcast:

 - Creators upload audio episodes (e.g. talks, lectures, student podcasts).